-Probably the most interesting statement yet issued by Leo.
-M. Frank in connection with the murder for which he has been sentenced to hang, is one that he has furnished to The Constitution in the form of a series of anquestions which were proŧφ pounded to him bearing on the case.
-These questions were prepared by a representative of The Constitution er wrote out a list of questions which, he asserted, comprised the most sa points the prosecution had brought out against him, and to each of these Frank has given an answer.
-Here Are rollowing are the questions which were asked:
+ATLANTA, Ga..
+March 8.-Probably the most interesting statement yet issued by Leo M. Frank in connection with the murder for which he has been sentenced to hang was one that he gave to The Constitution in the form of a series of answers to questions which were propounded to him.

+These questions were prepared by a representative of the press who visited Frank recently.

+"Ask me any questions you wish," said Frank.
+Accordingly a list of questions was written comprising the most sailent points the prosecution had brought out against him, and to each of these Frank wrote an answer.